-- Exceptions to the Drum and Swivel attachment points during use of: - Heavy weather Jib and Storm Jibs. - Sail must conform to ISAF Offshore Special Regulations for Race Category 2 Monohulls - storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum length 65% height of the foretriangle; - a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points;
+Definition of Heavy weather and Storm Jib:

+- Sail must conform to the most current ISAF Offshore Regulations for Race Category 2 Monohull.
+Reference section 4.26.4 of the ISAF Offshore Regulations.
+Current ISAF regulations supersede the definitions noted below for reference. - storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum length 65% height of the foretriangle; - a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points; - Storm and heavy weather jib areas shall be calculated as: (0.255 x luff length x (luff perpendicular + 2 x half width)) To apply to sails made in January 2012 and after. - Exceptions to the Drum and Swivel attachment points during use of: - While using a Storm Jib or Heavy-Weather Jib